debabrata87/HsbcAssignment/README.md

 # Data Setup and Confiuration :

   1- data.sql file on resource folder contains currency and the initial balance along with exchange rate  [ as in 22/09/2022 corresponding to USD ] which will be displayed as initial balance

+  2- Interval of balance display is configuration in the application property [ balance.displayFrrquency.in.milliseconds=60000]

 # Build: